-- The proposed subdivision creates one lot around the existing configuration of a lawfully established dwelling.
-No physical works are proposed and there would be no change to the current visual, streetscape or local amenity.
-The proposed subdivision will not result in any changes to the existing lawfully established situation experienced by the abovementioned properties. - The proposal is purely legal and hence indiscernible in the host natural and built environment in terms of resultant physical and amenity effects. - The proposal does not involve any physical changes to the site or create additional development rights.
-The existing development will be unchanged from its current appearance and use from the boundary alteration, any potential effects are considered to be less than minor.
+No physical works are proposed and there would be no change to the current visual or rural amenity.
+The proposed subdivision will not result in any changes to the existing land use activities on the site.

+- The proposal is purely legal and hence indiscernible in the host natural and built environment in terms of resultant physical and amenity effects. - The proposal does not involve any physical changes to the site or create additional development rights.
+There is an existing tree line along the proposed boundary of Lot 2 and as such the proposal will not result in physical change from the land's current appearance.
+Any potential effects are considered to be less than minor.